Vehicle crossings are provided to assist vehicle access on to or across footways, such as driveways.

 In order to ensure that vehicle crossings are constructed to the required standard and specification, all domestic vehicle crossings are built by the Council's approved Contractor.

-To make an application for a vehicle crossing please send an email to the Highways Team.
+To make an application for a vehicle crossing please use the following link to email to the Highways Team.
 We will send you a checklist to complete and details of how to pay for the quote.
 We also require a sketch or photograph of the location with the markings on to show where you would like your crossing point to be.
 Once this information has been received it will be logged on our system and you will receive an email with your reference number.

 The provision of a quote can take up to 28 days, if no quotation has been provided within this time period, please get in touch through the highways e-mail address.